Women-Only Self Defense Class in Sequim

 MONDAY, FEBRUARY 9 • 3:30–5:00pm

-Ground Work 2 teaches how to escape if you’ve been pinned to the ground.
-We include striking targets to help facilitate escapes.
+We will review concepts around articulation, including a discussion on how articulation affects our own personal stories and our view of training.
+After a warm up to review previously learned escapes, we’ll go into the Ground Work 2 material.
+We will work on ways to escape if you’ve been pinned to the ground.
 Like Ground Work 1, this is a more physically demanding class.
 Always train at a pace that works for you.

 STANDING GRAPPLING 1